 Girls learn that they are expected to behave differently than boys (and of course boys learn this too.)
 For starters, they can’t be bossy.
 And if they can’t be bossy they must be polite (which I don’t think are mutually exclusive qualities).
 They must always mind their manners and help out around the house.
 Boys can be taught manners too, of course, but if they do something rude it doesn’t really raise eyebrows in the same way as if a girl were to do something equally as rude.

 I attended a professional women’s conference years ago.
-The motivational speaker there talked about this “apologetic” phenomenon and pointed out that women say “I’m sorry,” all the time.
+The motivational speaker there talked about this “apologetic” phenomenon and pointed out that women say, “I’m sorry,” all the time.
 However, men rarely do (she was speaking of professional/workplace situations, not personal relationships and the like).
 Or at least not to the extent that women will.
 She explained that language is power and being “sorry” when there is nothing to apologize for weakens a person – especially in the business world.
 Men do not want to appear weak whereas women, in an effort to get ahead, want to appear likeable.
-I’m not so sure about that, but the presenter certainly made her case for it.

-A previous employer of mine, a gentleman who is probably of seriously genius intelligence, told me the same thing once.
+A previous employer of mine shared a similar sentiment with me once.
 There was an error at work – I assumed it was mine.
 It was not.
 But assuming it was mine, and prior to even getting at the root of the problem, I apologized profusely for having made it.
 Mr. X said he believed women are all too often more than willing to accept blame and therefore apologize automatically before they even realize what they’re actually apologizing for…that it’s almost as if it’s ingrained in them.
-Doesn’t matter what the situation is.
-If we reach for the same book as someone else or we reach for the same coffee cup in the meeting room or if we go to speak at a meeting and another person speaks at the same time, the woman tends to back off and say “I’m sorry” first.

 A friend of mine had a different take on this.
 She said that she apologizes automatically even when she isn’t in the wrong, not because she thinks she is wrong, but just because it’s polite.
 And she was confident that all those folks she apologized to really knew that it was they who should be apologizing to her, not the other way around.
 According to her, the polite thing is always to accept the blame even when someone else is at fault.
 Ackk!!
 I’m not sure who made up this ridiculous rule, but I agree that women do tend to feel this way.